1. Hong Kong’s “Friday” news project is a commie plot from Beijing, right?

 Also, the west’s almost religious fervor about “free speech absolutism” doesn’t naturally fit into Asian journalism at all.

-That’s because Asians are more cohesive as a group, and more respectful of elders.
-Western journalists often tell us that the freedom to harshly criticize their elders is of paramount importance, whereas Asians don’t even put that into their top ten important things about the media.
+That’s because Asians are more cohesive as a group, and much more respectful of elders.
+Western journalists often tell us that the freedom to harshly criticize their elders is of paramount importance.
+That’s fine.
+For them.
+But Asians don’t even put that into their top ten important things about governance.

 And the result?
-It’s easy to see how societies of China and Japan, with their less provocative media, are calmer and more cohesive than places with a more rowdy media, like the US or India.
-I realize this is a circular process.
+It’s easy to see how societies of China and Japan, with their less provocative media, are calmer and more cohesive, than places with a more rowdy media, like the US or India.
+I realize this is a circular process, which tends to feed on itself in the long run.
 The British have a saying: “A society gets the journalism it deserves.”

 GOOD FOR SOCIETY?

-And remember, western journalism talks a good game about truth and values, but is driven by profit—unless you make people angry, you don’t get enough clicks to survive.
-Unfortunately, this means it is often literally anger-driven.
+And remember, western journalism talks a good game about truth and values, but is often clearly harmful.
+Furthermore, its anti-authority stance means that it is driven by profit—unless you make people angry, you don’t get enough clicks to survive.
+Unfortunately, this means it is often literally an anger-driven medium.

-Asia’s more moderated journalism is much more like a group of people trying to achieve a positive civic act: delivering information with an awareness that information and the way it is delivered needs to be positive for society.
+Asia’s more moderated, leadership-friendly journalism is much more like a group of people trying to achieve a positive civic act: delivering information with an awareness that information and the way it is delivered should take pains to avoid being harmful to society in the long term.

 The result is journalism that is less dramatic than eye-grabbing western journalism, and is sometimes annoyingly censored, and which is definitely less profitable from a purely capitalist viewpoint.

-But in the long run, it may have more value for society.
-That appears to be clear in comparing the growth of heavily moderated China over the past half century, with the growth of freewheeling, polarized India.
+But in the long run, it may have more value for society, as long as the country’s leadership is working for the good of the people, rather than for themselves.
+And it can work very well.
+That appears to be clear in comparing the extraordinary growth of heavily moderated China over the past half century, with the painfully slow growth of freewheeling, ultra-pluralistic India.
 Discuss.

 More questions?
 Best bet for an answer is to write to Nury Vittachi via one of his social media pages.
 His X page is here.